meel-hd/s6-paper/index.typ

 // SECTION: Findings
 = Findings
-        ~~ Responses on our questionnaire produced 18 charts and diagrams.
+        ~~ Our findings are organized into 18 results.
+Each with correspondence to a questionnaire question.

         == Result One
         #figure(image("assets/charts/1-Gender.svg", width: 90%), caption: "Participants's gender.")